lorensen/VTKExamples/src/VTKBookLaTex/ReadMe.md

 4. If there is no drawing or figure available th scrape it from the original pdf and place it in  `src/VTKLaTex/Figures/Scraped`.
 When better images become available they are placed into  `src/VTKLaTex/Figures` and the corresponding image in  `src/VTKLaTex/Figures/Scraped` is removed.

-5. For equations use Bernard's excellent work in `Equatins.txt` with one minor change, instead of `\vec{v}` use `\overrightarrow{v\ }` to improve appearances.
+5. For equations use Bernard's excellent work in `Equatinns.txt` with one minor change, instead of `\vec{v}` use `\overrightarrow{v\ }` to improve appearances.
 At the end of each equation you need to add the following line:

     ```